real-comp/mvr-common/README.md

 # names-common
-An collection of POJOs dealing with Vehicles and Vehicle Titles.
+An collection of POJOs for Vehicles and Vehicle Titles.

 MVR = Motor Vehicle Record